Dulaney High School: Academics

+In Baltimore County, Dulaney offers the highest number of Advanced Placement courses.

 Students

 The 2019–2020 enrollment at Dulaney High School was 1914 students.

 Activities

 Dulaney hosts more than 70 different clubs and organizations for its students.
 Among the clubs are: Peer Tutors, Science News Club, Girl Up, K-Pop Dance Club, Dance Team, Dulanians, Key Club, Sports Teams, and the National Honor Society.
-The Peer Tutors help students who have trouble in a wide array of subjects, usually for service hours or National Honor Society points.
-The Dulanians help adjust incoming 9th graders to the school, and show them the way at orientations, and other events.
-The Key Club is a service-oriented club that meets weekly, and hosts many service opportunities during the year.
-Dulaney also offers a theatrical program, which performs yearly plays as well as musicals.
-Dulaney also has a VEX Robotics team; it used to have a FIRST Robotics Competition team, until the mentor stepped down in 2011.
-One of the largest and most prestigious organizations at Dulaney is the Lion's Roar Marching Band.
+Dulaney also has a VEX Robotics team and a FIRST Robotics team.
 The band marched in the 2011 and 2015 London New Year's Day Parades and has also marched several parades down Main Street, USA in the Magic Kingdom Park and Epcot at Walt Disney World in Orlando, Florida and performed in the 2013 Allstate Sugar Bowl Halftime Show.

 Athletics

 The Dulaney High School Lions have won the following Maryland State Championships: